Detecting changes in the mean of spatial random fields on a regular grid: Extensions to dependent data

-One option to make the tests applicable to dependent data is to remove the correlation in the data beforehand.
+{Another, more widely applicable} option to modify the tests for dependent data is to remove the correlation in the data beforehand.
 This can either be done by fitting a suitable model and working with the residuals, or, if the structure of the data is unknown or no suitable model exists, one can de-correlate the data using their sample autocovariance.
-This is a well-established procedure, proposed e.g. by \myCite{robbins2011mean} for detecting a shift in time series.
-According to their study, tests especially designed for dependent data only have a slightly higher power than tests for independent data applied to one-step-ahead predictions, but they come with substantial computational complexities.
-Other reasons to avoid tests adapted to dependence may be analytically unknown critical values or strict model assumptions that prevent the adapted test to be generalized to broader settings.\\
+This is a well-established approach, proposed, e.g., by \myCite{robbins2011mean} for detecting a shift in time series.
+According to their study, tests especially designed for dependent data only have slightly higher power than tests for independent data applied to one-step-ahead prediction residuals, but they come with substantial computational complexities.
+Other reasons to avoid tests adapted to dependence may be analytically unknown critical values or strict model assumptions that prevent the adapted test to be generalized to broader settings.

-The basis for our de-correlation algorithm is the assumption of stationarity of the data.
-We then need to estimate their autocovariances $\gamma(\bb{h})$ for all relevant lags $\bb{h} = (h_1, h_2)$.
+The basis for our de-correlation algorithm is the assumption of stationarity of the data under the hypothesis.
+We need to estimate their autocovariances $\gamma(\bb{h})$ for all relevant lags $\bb{h} = (h_1, h_2)$.
 This is done by the empirical estimator

 The autocovariances are estimated for all lags up to an upper bound $\bb{b}^{(n,m)} = (b_1^{(n)}, b_2^{(m)})$, all other autocovariances are set to 0.
 In this paper, $b_i^{(k)} = \left\lfloor 0.9 k^{(1/3)} \right\rfloor$ is used since it resembles the recommendations of \myCite{andrews1991heteroskedasticity} for kernel density estimation, and it showed good results in preliminary studies.